-The following are requirements in order for a paper to be considered eligible for publication:
+Submissions must meet the following requirements in order to be considered for publication:

-- The author(s) may only submit one essay per issue.
+- Authors may only submit one work for consideration per issue.

-- The author(s) must be willing to commit to an editorial review process (~2-3 weeks) in which our editors will prepare the essay for publication.
+- Authors must be willing to commit upon acceptance to an editorial review process (~2-3 weeks) in which our editors will prepare the submission for publication.

-- The paper must not have been published in a previous student, professional, or academic publication.
+- The submission must not have been previously published in any student, professional, or academic publication.
 The work will be put into Vanderbilt’s archives, and thus the author(s) must also sign a distribution agreement form (provided upon acceptance).

-- Adhere to rules outlined in the most recent publication of the Chicago Manual of Style.
+- Submissions must adhere to rules outlined in the most recent publication of the Chicago Manual of Style.

-- Have an abstract of 50-100 words (which can be provided after acceptance).
+- Submissions must have an abstract of 50-100 words (which can be provided after acceptance).